ensingm2/SteamMonsterGameScript/README.md

 - If you're running in chrome and just want to make sure the scripts are running, type "debug=true" into the console, and it will enable debug console logs as things happen.

 ##Using code from this in your own script?##
 Yeah, you're welcome to.
-It'd be nice of you to give some type of credit to whoever originally added that feature though, instead of direct copy-pasting into your project under your own name (hi [wchill](https://github.com/wchill/steamSummerMinigame)).
+It'd be nice of you to give some type of credit to whoever originally added that feature though.

 ##TODO:
 - Finish automating use of abilities & items